Balancing Interpretability and Performance in Motor Imagery EEG Classification: A Comparative Study of ANFIS-FBCSP-PSO and EEGNet: Introduction

 \section{Introduction}

-Brain-Computer Interfaces (BCIs) provide a direct communication pathway between the human brain and external devices, offering new assistive capabilities for individuals with motor impairments and advancing human–computer interaction~\cite{nicolas2012brain, he2019practical, lawhern2018eegnet}.
-Among non-invasive recording techniques, Electroencephalography (EEG) is the most widely used, thanks to its high temporal resolution, portability, and cost-effectiveness~\cite{lotte2018review}.
-A commonly studied paradigm in EEG-based BCIs is Motor Imagery (MI), in which a person mentally simulates a movement without physically performing it.
-MI induces measurable changes in brain activity, including event-related desynchronization (ERD) and synchronization (ERS), which can be detected and classified to infer user intent.
-Despite significant advances, achieving both high accuracy and interpretability in real-time MI-BCI systems remains a major research challenge.
+Brain--Computer Interfaces (BCIs) enable direct communication between neural activity and external devices, supporting assistive technologies for people with motor impairments and expanding human--computer interaction~\cite{nicolas2012brain, he2019practical, lawhern2018eegnet}.
+Among non-invasive modalities, Electroencephalography (EEG) remains the most practical choice due to its high temporal resolution, portability, and low cost~\cite{lotte2018review}.
+A widely studied EEG-BCI paradigm is Motor Imagery (MI), where users mentally rehearse movements without execution, producing characteristic neural patterns that can be decoded into control commands.
+Despite steady progress, designing MI-BCI systems that are both accurate and interpretable in real-time settings remains challenging.

-Traditionally, MI-EEG classification has relied on feature engineering.
-Raw EEG signals are first preprocessed to remove noise and artifacts, such as eye blinks or muscle activity, often using techniques like Independent Component Analysis (ICA)~\cite{hyvarinen2000independent}.
-Signals are then segmented into trials corresponding to MI tasks.
-Given the scarcity of high-quality EEG datasets, augmentation methods—such as noise addition, time-domain warping, or synthetic data generation using Generative Adversarial Networks (GANs)—are commonly used to improve generalization.
-Feature extraction techniques, notably Filter Bank Common Spatial Pattern (FBCSP), transform high-dimensional EEG data into discriminative features~\cite{ang2012filter}.
-FBCSP separates EEG signals into multiple frequency bands and applies Common Spatial Pattern (CSP) within each band to maximize variance differences between MI classes, generating subject-specific features that can feed both interpretable and deep learning models.
-However, these handcrafted pipelines often rely on heuristic tuning and lack interpretability regarding how neural features relate to motor tasks.

-Deep learning has further advanced MI-EEG classification by jointly learning features and classifiers.
-Convolutional Neural Networks (CNNs), such as EEGNet and DeepConvNet, extract spatial and temporal patterns directly from raw EEG signals~\cite{schirrmeister2017deep, lawhern2018eegnet}.
-EEGNet uses depthwise and separable convolutions to efficiently capture frequency-specific spatial filters, making it suitable for small datasets and real-time applications.
-DeepConvNet employs deeper convolutional layers to model complex spectral–temporal relationships.
-Recurrent networks like LSTMs and GRUs capture temporal dependencies, while Transformer-based models treat EEG segments as tokens to learn global context across time and channels.
-Despite their strong performance, these deep models often act as black boxes, limiting interpretability and clinical trust.